WebRTC: Real-Time Communication For The Internet Of Things

 WebRTC for smart home

 This is one of the most lucrative areas for WebRTC—and at the same time one of the most relevant IoT trends.
 For example, door intercom devices or smart mailboxes that utilize WebRTC for audio/video communication with web and mobile applications.
 In the former case, residents of smart homes are able to communicate with visitors, making sure no case of urgency remains unnoticed.
 In the latter case, residents of suburban areas, spending a significant part of the day commuting or at work, can unlock their smart mailboxes remotely in order to send and receive deliveries with the help of couriers at any time of day.
+We can also mention smart authentication solutions for secure access that involve WebRTC and Data Science-based face and voice recognition.

 WebRTC in healthcare